elyssa-qi/ELDA/README.md

-# Elda - AI Voice Assistant
+# ELDA - AI Voice Assistant

 Elda is an intelligent voice assistant specifically designed to help elderly users navigate technology with confidence.
 Using advanced AI and natural language processing, Elda provides step-by-step visual tutorials triggered by simple voice commands, making technology more accessible for seniors.